kyladawon/capstone-gleam-api/client/app/public/intro.md

 Epidemic simulators model disease spread, but are computationally intensive.
 AI surrogate models significantly reduce simulation time from weeks to days.
 However, current AI models rely on pre-simulated data, which is costly to store and lacks adaptability to evolving disease dynamics.

-here is a critical need for a scalable, real-time epidemic simulation framework that integrates traditional epidemic models with AI-powered acceleration.
+There is a critical need for a scalable, real-time epidemic simulation framework that integrates traditional epidemic models with AI-powered acceleration.
 Our objective was to develop an Epidemic Engine Cloud-based API service for real-time epidemic simulation framework that integrates traditional epidemic models with AI surrogate model acceleration.